Skip to main content

 This feature requires the SPATIAL_ANCHORS permission to be enabled in your project's Manifest Settings.
 (Edit > Project Settings > Magic Leap > Manifest Settings)

-While the Magic Leap One's anchor system (Persistent Coordinate Frames, or PCFs) was automatic, anchors on Magic Leap 2 have to be created explicitly.
+This section is for users transitioning from Magic Leap 1 to Magic Leap 2 devices.
+While the Magic Leap 1's anchor system (Persistent Coordinate Frames, or PCFs) was automatic, anchors on Magic Leap 2 have to be created explicitly.

 Magic Leap 1 PCFsMagic Leap 2 Spatial Anchors